Anticipatory Care Planning (ACP)

 • treatments that would not work for you

-• treatments you would not want
+• treatments you do not want

 You can also talk about any other questions, worries, or problems you may have.